cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/syllabus.md

 Print preferred, Kindle or Ebook acceptable, so long as laptops and cellphones can be used responsibly in class, i.e. for note-taking, close reading, peer review of essay drafts, sharing materials and links.

 Aristophanes. *Four Plays by Aristophanes: The Clouds / the Birds / Lysistrata / the Frogs*.
 London: Plume, 1994.
 ISBN: 9780452007178.

+- An online version of *Lysistrata* is available at [Project Gutenberg](https://www.gutenberg.org/files/7700/7700-h/7700-h.htm).

 Plautus.
 "The Two Menaechmuses" in *Plautus.* Cambridge, MA: Loeb Classical Library.
 ISBN: 9780674996786.